code-with-rj1399/microservice-with-sb-employee-service/README.md

 # microservice-with-sb-employee-service [Employee Service]

+🔗 **For a complete overview of the microservices architecture and setup, please refer to the [Main README](https://github.com/code-with-rj1399/microservice-with-sb-api-gateway/blob/master/README.md).**

 The **Employee Service** is a part of the microservices architecture responsible for managing employee-related operations.
 It registers with the **Eureka Service Registry** and fetches configurations from the **Config Server**.

 ## How to Start